OpenTechStrategies/hypha-wiki/Local-development-environment.md

 ### Set up Gunicorn

-Gunicorn is installed inside the virtual enviroment since it's listed in `requirements.txt`.
+Gunicorn is installed inside the virtual environment since it's listed in `requirements.txt`.

 At the bottom of this file you find a handy script for Gunicorn.
 For a quick test you can run this command from your site directory.